Data Retention and Destruction Policy

 The Company and its employees will, on a regular basis, review all data, whether held electronically on their device or on paper, to decide whether to destroy or delete any data once the purpose for which those documents were created is no longer relevant.
 The retention period for any data with Cloud Orca Limited is 5 years from the date or receipt.
 Overall responsibility for the destruction of data falls to Cloud Orca Limited.

-Once the decision is made to dispose according to the destruction method in point 8 of this document, the data will be deleted, shredded, or otherwise destroyed to a degree equivalent to their value to others and their level of confidentiality.
-The method of disposal varies upon its sensitivity, which are categorized as outlined in point 8 of this document (destruction method).
+Once the decision is made to dispose according to the destruction method below in this document, the data will be deleted, shredded, or otherwise destroyed to a degree equivalent to their value to others and their level of confidentiality.
+The method of disposal varies upon its sensitivity, which are categorized as outlined below in this document (destruction method).

 In this context, the employee shall perform the tasks and assume the responsibilities relevant for the information destruction in an appropriate way.
 The specific deletion or destruction process may be carried out either by an employee or by an internal or external service provider that the Cloud Orca Limited board of directors’ subcontract for this purpose.
 Any applicable general provisions under relevant data protection laws and the Company’s Personal Data Protection Policy shall be complied with.